bluebindu/bluebindu.github.io/content/logbook/AI-ist-Tot/index.md

 & World.

 Mahy, Caitlin E.V., Louis J. Moses, and Jennifer H. Pfeifer (2014).
 “How and
 where: Theory-of-mind in the brain”.
-In: Developmental Cognitive Neuro- science 9, pp. 68–81.
+In: Developmental Cognitive Neuroscience 9, pp. 68–81.

 Manning, Christopher D. et al. (Dec.
 2020).
 “Emergent linguistic structure in artificial neural networks trained by self-supervision”.
 In: Proceedings of the National Academy of Sciences 117.48.

 Milway, Daniel (Apr.
 2023).
 A Response to Piantadosi (2023). [pdf]. lingbuzz/007264.

 Piantadosi, Steven (Nov.
 2023).
 Modern Language Models Refute Chomsky’s Approach to Language. [pdf]. lingbuzz/007180.